paperless-ngx/paperless-ngx/docs/configuration.md

 : Defines the upscale factor used in barcode detection.
-Improves the detection of small barcodes, i.e. with a value of 1.5 by upscaling the document beforce the detection process.
+Improves the detection of small barcodes, i.e. with a value of 1.5 by upscaling the document before the detection process.
 Upscaling will only take place if value is bigger than 1.0.
 Otherwise upscaling will not be performed to save resources.
 Try using in combination with PAPERLESS_CONSUMER_BARCODE_DPI set to a value higher than default.